 Unlike the Isetta, the Microlino 2.0 is powered by electricity.
 It will come in three models with different battery size and capability: Urban (6kWh battery), Dolce (10.5kWh), and Competizione (14kWh).
 These three versions will serve projected ranges of 95km, 175km, and 230km, respectively.

-In fact, this sounds very impressive for a microcar.
+This is impressive for a microcar.
 For reference, the normal-sized Renault Zoe ZE40 R110 has a 255km range on a single charge.

 Despite its tiny size, it has a 25hp motor and a top speed of 90km/h, which is more than one would need for urban driving.

-It’s interior is rather minimalistic, but does have a digital instrument panel, and a surprising 220 liter trunk volume.
+It’s interior is rather minimalistic, but does have a digital instrument panel, and a surprising 220L trunk volume.

-My guess is that it’s indeed very possible.
+My guess is it’s indeed very possible.
 People are getting more environmentally conscious, micromobility services are booming, and there’s an increasing demand for reducing traffic congestion in urban centers.

 Add these to the relatively low $14,500 price tag, and the odds are high.
 Up until now, at least 24,000 buyers have already placed reservations for a Microlino, and perhaps that’s an indication of a new trend.